By Anna Gay on | No Comments

 Step 4.
 Take a look at the Vignette module under Custom:

-For this image, I changed the Vignette settings by pulling the slider to the left, but I also brightened the center by pulling the Midpoint slider to the right.
+For this image, I changed the Vignette settings by pulling the slider to the left, but I also brightened the center by dragging the Midpoint slider to the right.
 You will need to play around with the two, as the settings will vary from image to image.
-In some cases, you will need to brighten your midpoint to compensate for the edges of your image, but it does vary from image to image.
+Sometimes, you will need to brighten your midpoint to compensate for the edges of your image, but it differs from image to image.

 If you feel as though the vignette is too heavy, you can either reduce the opacity of your duplicated layer, or you can select Fade Lens Correction: